sanskrit/raw_etexts_english/blogs/manasataramgini/2005-05-02_the-heart-of-varahi.md

 +++
-title = "The heart ofxa0vArAhI"
+title = "The heart of vArAhI"

 +++
 sAmantadeva had entered the shrine of the 64 yoginIs, the yoginI at